Gerlach Woodcarving – master woodcarver M. Gerlach English version – click here Deutsch - klick hier.. « go back....next page »....

-Coat of arms information – Gerlach Woodcarving
+Ornament information – Gerlach Woodcarving

-Here you will find answers to the most important questions about hand-carved and colour-painted wooden coats of arms: family crests, noble coats of arms, fraternity shields, city and municipal arms, company logos and association crests.
+Here you will find answers to the most important questions about hand-carved and color-painted wooden coats of arms: family crests, noble coats of arms, fraternity and student coats of arms, city and municipal arms, company and association logos.

-How your carved coat of arms is created – step by step
+How your carved coat of arms is created � step by step

-• Commissioning a coat of arms – based on your idea or an existing design
+• Commissioning a coat of arms � based on your idea or an existing heraldic design

 • Design and coordination